Curated Reading Lists

 The Billionaire Bookshelf

 What the world's richest people actually read.
-Plus 9 books by a guy from Indiana who isn't a billionaire yet but thinks he might have better taste.
+Plus 19 picks from a guy from Indiana who isn't a billionaire yet but thinks he might have better taste.
 You be the judge.

 By far the best book on investing ever written.